 Natural history collections in museums and herbaria are of great importance to biodiversity science, particularly in countries and regions with high levels of endemism and rare species.
-Uniquely interfacing tropical humid climates with arid deserts, Angola represents such a country.
+This is especially true for Angola with its unique mixture of landscapes where tropical humid climates interface with arid deserts.

-Authors of a this book chapter set out to strengthen knowledge and role of Angola natural history collections in biodiversity knowledge generation.
-Reviewing the history of collections in Angola, the authors provide a detailed account of 150 years of expeditions and studies in the country, while using GBIF-mediated occurrence data to summarize the current status of collections of Angolan biodiversity—both in local institutions and other countries.
+Authors of this book chapter set out to strengthen knowledge of Angolan natural history collections and their role in biodiversity knowledge generation.
+Reviewing the history of collections in Angola, the authors provide a detailed account of 150 years of expeditions and studies in the country, while using GBIF-mediated occurrence data to summarize the current status of collections of Angolan biodiversity—held both in local institutions and in other countries.

 In addition to simply preserving and documenting biodiversity, the chapter highlights how collections underpin multiple branches of scientific research and conservation science, including supporting sustainable food production and evaluating impacts of environmental changes.